Understanding the Y combinator

 At this point, although there are some parts that might not be very clear, we

-Now that we can see that the black expression effectively returns fact
+Now that we can see that the black expression effectively returns fact, you can

 copy of itself (the gray expression) as argument.
 That argument will be used for

-in Scheme is strict, it will try to evaluate the call to x
+in Scheme is strict, it will try to evaluate the call to x, which also contains

-, and so on.
-That’s what the fact-proxy
+another call to x, and so on.
+That’s what the fact-proxy is for.

 With this example, you can also realize that the following expression makes more sense now.